joinpursuit/Pursuit-Core-Web/react/react_hooks/README.md

 import React, { useState, useEffect } from "react";
 ```

 `useEffect` allows us to create functional React components with **side effects**.
-This means that when our functional component is called, it will call `useEffect`, which can allow us to introduce behavior.
-Without `useEffect`, our functional components can only return JSX.
-Now, they can execute code as well.
-Code in a `useEffect` callback would be in a lifecycle method in a React component class, such as `componentDidMount` or `componentWillUnmount`.
+This means that when our functional component is called, it will call `useEffect`, which can allow us to add functionality to the component on mount, update, and unmount - just like a lifecycle method.
+In fact, it's useful to think of `useEffect` as all our lifecycle methods rolled into one.

-`useEffect` takes in one argument: a callback that will be executed after the first render and every render afterwards.
+`useEffect` takes in one argument: a callback that will be executed after the first render **and every render afterwards**.
 In this callback, you can use state variables and methods.
-In the snippet below, we define a method `handleResize` that takes in no arguments and calls `setWidth` passing in the width of the window.
+In the snippet below, we define a method, `handleResize`, that calls `setWidth`, passing in the width of the window.
 We then add an event listener that will call `handleResize` whenever the window resizes.

 ```js
 useEffect(() => {